TheoBrigitte/kimsufi-notifier/front/README.md

 ## Getting Started

+1. Copy `.env.example` to `.env` and fill in the required values.

-1. Run the development server with:
+2. Run the development server with:

 ```bash
 npm run dev